 African Subsea Cable Trends: Emerging Capacity Crunch & The Red Sea

-- 2Africa more expensive than Equiano.
-The 100G 2Africa pricing is $25K and above excluding tails.
-In contrast, Equiano 100G pricing Lagos/Lisbon is below $20K now.
+- 2Africa is much more expensive than Equiano.
+The 2Africa 100G pricing is $25K and above excluding tails for Lisbon to Lagos.
+In contrast, Equiano 100G pricing is below $20K now.
 Similarly, Equiano 10G pricing gravitates around $5K versus $10K on the same route for 2Africa.

-The reason for this disparity is that the 144 Tbps Equiano primarily serves South Africa, Portugal, and Nigeria.
-The 180 Tbps 2Africa serves over 30 countries and Facebook kept 4 of the 16 pairs for its internal traffic.
+The reason for this disparity is that the 144 Tbps Equiano cable primarily serves South Africa, Portugal, and Nigeria.
+In contrast, the 180 Tbps 2Africa network serves over 30 countries and Facebook kept 4 of the 16 pairs for itself.
+Note that the 2Africa map does not include the Pearls extension of 2Africa to the Persian Gulf, Pakistan, and Mumbai.

 Another sign of the impending capacity crunch is the unwillingness of 2Africa consortium members to sell IRUs.
-An IRU is a long term capacity sale ranging from 10 years to life of system.
-Carriers will not sell IRUs if they expect future capacity shortages or think the probability is high.
+An IRU is a long term capacity sale ranging typically dffrom 10 years to life of system.
+Carriers will not sell IRUs if they expect future capacity shortages or think they are likely.
 Many of these carriers have transit backbones that they must keep running smoothly.
+That's their core business.

-- The Red Sea is a disaster for Africa and the trans-continental cables connecting Europe to India, the Middle East and Southeast Asia.
+- The Red Sea is a disaster for African telecommunications and the trans-continental cables connecting Europe to India, the Middle East and Southeast Asia.
 The following cables cannot be completed as the situations stands today:

 1. 2Africa.